-- Does a loan improve your credit score?
+- Does a personal loan improve your credit score?

 - How is your credit score determined?

-That’s why you should consider your situation and options carefully before you decide to apply.
+Below, we’ll look at some of the ways a personal loan can influence your credit score, including how it may help establish a credit history and some common mistakes to avoid.pply.
 To help you out, we’ll break down how to use a personal loan to increase your credit score and what not to do.

 How is your credit score determined?